How to protect your furry friend from the cold this winter?

 - Maintain a stable room temperature between 19 °C and 25 °C.

-Extra tip: if your dog is elderly or has arthritis, you can use a hot pack or warm compress on their joints for 10–15 minutes (never too hot!).
+Also, if your dog is elderly or has arthritis, you can use a hot pack or warm compress on their joints for 10–15 minutes.

 Dog clothes: fashion and protection

-They serve a very important function, especially in winter.
+Sweaters and coats for dogs are not just for aesthetics but serve a very important function, especially in winter.
 Avoid garments that are too tight or restrict their movement.
-And remember: don’t leave them wearing clothes all day, only during cold weather or walks.
+And remember not to leave them wearing clothes all day, only during cold weather or walks.

 An extra care for winter: supplements that help your furry friend